roabhi/clockTs/README.md

 ### Credits

-Kudos to [kevin roberts](https://github.com/kevinroberts) for providing with the json file detailing I am using.
+Kudos to [kevin roberts](https://github.com/kevinroberts) for providing with the json file detailing an insane amount of cities with their respective timezones that I am using.

 ### Demo